nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

   - Downloads and installs the packages xroad-proxy, xroad-addon-metaservices, xroad-addon-wsdlvalidator and xroad-autologin from the public NIIS artifactory repository (version bionic-6.23.0 or later).
   - Removes the generated serverconf database and properties files (to be re-generated in the initial configuration script).
   - Removes the default admin username (to be re-generated in the initial configuration script).
-  - Removes the generated internal and nginx certificates (to be re-generated in the initial configuration script).
+  - Removes the generated internal and proxy-ui-api certificates (to be re-generated in the initial configuration script).
   - Enables health check port and interfaces (by default all available interfaces).
   - Backs up the read-only xroad packages' configuration to allow Security Server Sidecar configuration updates.
-  - Copies the xroad Security Server Sidecar custom configuration files.
+  - Copies the Security Server Sidecar custom configuration files.
   - Exposes the container ports 80 (HTTP), 443 (HTTPS), 4000 (admin UI), 5500 (proxy), 5577 (proxy OCSP) and 5588 (proxy health check).
 - Start a new Security Server Sidecar container from the xroad-sidecar-security-server-image and execute the initial configuration script, which will perform the following configuration steps:
   - Maps ports 4000 (admin UI) and 80 (HTTP) to user-defined ones (reference data 1.2).